nicocriscuolo/StructuRly/README.md

 ![image\_3](https://user-images.githubusercontent.com/35098432/49118209-bbd9bc00-f2a3-11e8-825f-819557ecec66.png)

 All StructuRly outputs can be downloaded as images in various high quality formats directly from the application user interface.
 However, to download the graphs related to the Triangle plot, obtained through a specific function of the *plotly* package (and not with those of *ggplot2*) you need to download the **orca** software in your computer and follow the instructions at this [link](https://github.com/plotly/orca#installation).
+If you don't install the **orca** software you can always download the Triangle plot through the functionalities of the *plotly* package, then

 ### Example